Education for Refugees Children

 - Damaged infrastructure in certain areas is due to the ongoing conflicts and crises in these areas.

 - The absence of any form of educational buildings in many regions.

 - Providing financial support for refugee families, so they won’t abuse their children unknowingly, to work for money.

 - Training teachers to become more experienced and effective in dealing with children with severe trauma, mental disorder, or physical disabilities, along with the typical education process.

 Overcoming the Barriers

-Raising the awareness of the importance of educational projects for refugee children is at the top of our list. and to see its efforts taking place on the ground, we must set a long-time continuance strategy.
+Raising awareness of the importance of educational projects for refugee children is at the top of our list.
+And to see its efforts taking place on the ground, we must set a long-time continuance strategy.

 Yes, we still have a long road to walk until we can say that educational projects have become well-recognized and actually doing the work.
 However, we cannot say that things are still on hold for these projects.

-There are some interested educational parties and other civil community units that have put some major efforts to push the process of the educational project forwards, enabling workers and volunteers to overcome the barriers and achieve some of the basic needs for those refugee children;
+There are some interested educational parties and other civil community units that have put some major efforts into pushing the process of the educational project forwards, enabling workers and volunteers to overcome the barriers and achieve some of the basic needs for those refugee children;

 Some of the barriers we’ve overcome are;